Important Motorcycle, Bicycle Riding Safety Tips

 - Always signal turns.
 If you’ve driven a car, you can sympathize with the fact that it can be frustrating when the driver in front of you neglects to use the blinker.
 The same is true for cyclists, so be courteous, follow the rules, and always signal your turns.

 - Be ready to brake.
 You never know when you may suddenly need to slow down.
-Keeping at least a finger or two of one hand resting lightly on the brakes will help you be prepared in the event you need to stop suddenly.
+Keeping a finger or two on the brakes will help you stop suddenly.

-We hope you find these tips helpful reminders to ensure your safety on the busy roadways we all encounter.
-From everyone at the Law Offices of Michael A. DeMayo, be safe and enjoy the ride!
+We hope you find these tips helpful to ensure your safety on the busy roadways we all encounter.
+From everyone at DeMayo Law Offices, be safe and enjoy the ride!